-The base salary of Mr. K. J. McNamara, President and Chief Executive Officer of the Company, for 2001 was \$372,786.
-His bonus in respect of 2001 services was \$247,946.
-The Compensation/Incentive Committee believes that Mr. McNamara's base salary and 2001 bonus are consistent with his performance and reflect the increase in his management responsibilities with his appointment as Chief Executive Officer in May 2001.
+The base salary of Mr. K. J. McNamara, President and Chief Executive Officer of the Company, was increased on November 7, 2003, to a base rate of \$417,600.
+His bonus in respect of 2003 services was \$260,575.
+The Compensation/Incentive Committee believes that Mr. McNamara's base salary, 2003 bonus and stock options granted are consistent with his performance as measured by these factors and the other criteria discussed above.

 Compensation/Incentive Committee

 Charles H. Erhart, Jr., Chairman

-Patrick P. Grace

 George J. Walsh III